pensadorsolucoes/IcarrosAPI/README.md

   - Apache

 ## Features!
-  - Import icarro system to use in your aplication
+  - Import data from Icarros system to use in your aplication
   - Create forms in your application, update inventory, and get the list of leads.

 You can also:
   - Generate access authorization
   - Generate access token
   - Access your icarros account
-  - Get everthing you need
+  - Get everything you need

 The Website of iCarros Ltda, is intended to disclose advertisements, surveys, as well as any information and news relating to motor car.
 This application allows you to make requests in icarros and use many resources, like: leads, inventory, create forms in your application, new ads registration in icarros account.